Linear odd electrophoresis of a sphere in a charged chiral active fluid

-Our Letter provides an exact analytical solution for the electrophoretic mobility of a charged spherical particle suspended in an electrolyte solution with odd viscosity for arbitrary Debye screening lengths.
-We have introduced, for the first time, the concept of a charged chiral active fluid and generalised the expressions for the electrophoresis of arbitrary shaped particles dissolved in an odd fluid.
-We explicitly calculated the electrophoretic mobility tensor for spherical particles dissolved in fluids with odd viscosity for low surface potentials, small external electric fields, and for general Debye screening length.
-As in Newtonian fluids, the electrophoretic mobility is proportional to the translational mobility of an uncharged sphere multiplied with the Henry function.
+Our paper provides an exact analytical solution for the electrophoretic mobility of a charged spherical particle suspended in an electrolyte solution with odd viscosity.
+We have introduced, for the first time, the concept of a charged chiral active fluid and generalised the expressions for the electrophoresis of arbitrarily shaped particles dissolved in an odd fluid.
+We explicitly calculated the electrophoretic mobility tensor for spherical particles dissolved in fluids with odd viscosity for low zeta potentials, small external electric fields, and for general Debye screening length.
+Moreover, our results are valid for arbitrary values of the odd-viscosity coefficient.
+As in isotropic Newtonian fluids, we find no electrorotation for a homogeneously charged sphere, and find that the (translational) electrophoretic mobility of a sphere is proportional to the translational mobility of an uncharged sphere multiplied by the Henry function.
 Furthermore, we provide closed-form analytical expressions for both the Hückel and Smoluchowski limits.
 Our work demonstrates that odd viscosity leads to directional asymmetries in the electrophoretic mobility tensor, suggesting mechanisms for active control of charged colloidal motion in systems where odd viscosity is prevalent.
 Furthermore, these anisotropies are still present in the Smoluchowski limit.
-Hereby, our work bridges the gap between classical electrophoresis and odd fluids.
+Thus, our work bridges the gap between classical electrophoresis and odd fluids.